 Richard (Dick) Malone is president and chief executive officer of the YMCA of Metropolitan Chicago, one of the largest nonprofit organizations in Chicago.
-The Y employs 3,500 staff and has an annual operating budget of $88 million (2015 data).
-Dick is responsible for the leadership and management of 25 program and management centers, 5 resident camps in a three-state area and more than 65 site locations, which together serve over 500,000 Chicagoland residents annually.
+The Y employs 3,500 staff and has an annual operating budget of $85 million.
+Dick is responsible for the leadership and management of 28 program and member centers, 5 resident camps in a three-state area and more than 100 program site locations, which together serve over 200,000 Chicagoland residents annually.
 He was appointed to his position in December 2009.

 Dick is a past president and lifetime trustee of Have Dreams, a not-for-profit organization serving 17 communities across metropolitan Chicago with a mission to improve the ability of children with autism to learn, function independently, socialize and realize their full potential.
-He is also a trustee of the Arthur M. Brazier Foundation.
+He is also a trustee of the Arthur M. Brazier Foundation and National Louis University.

 Dick earned his Bachelor of Science in production management from Rochester Institute of Technology and an MBA from the Kellogg Graduate School of Management at Northwestern University.

 Dick and his wife, Ellen, live in Winnetka and have three sons.